 Respect for Human Rights

-In the DENSO Declaration of Corporate Behavior and the Code of Conduct for DENSO Group Associates, DENSO clearly prohibits discrimination and harassment based on race, gender, age, nationality, religion, disability, injury or illness, as well as child labor and forced labor.
-The United Nations Universal Declaration of Human Rights and other international standards were consulted in the development of these policies, and DENSO has been requesting that all of its partners abide by them under the Supplier CSR Guidelines.
+In the DENSO Group Sustainability Policy and the Code of Conduct for DENSO Group Associates, DENSO clearly prohibits discrimination and harassment based on race, gender, age, nationality, religion, disability, injury or illness, sexual orientation, in addition to child labor, forced labor, any other form of labor in violation of human rights, as well as actions pertaining to such labor.
+The United Nations Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights, and other international standards were consulted in the development of these policies, and DENSO has been requesting that all of its partners abide by them under the Supplier Sustainability Guidelines.

 DENSO has also established a global policy concerning equal opportunity in employment, prohibiting all discrimination of applicants or employees in terms of job offers, employment, or working conditions.

 DENSO promotes the implementation of actions based on respect for human rights with activities such as the training and development of employees at all Group companies.